House passes $1.2 trillion spending package hours before shutdown deadline, sending it to Senate

 The spending deal

-Passage in the House moves Congress one step closer to ending a fight over spending that has persisted six months into the fiscal year, one that has forced lawmakers to repeatedly rely on short-term funding extensions to keep the government operating since October.
+Unable to pass the dozen annual appropriations bills that fund the federal government, lawmakers have repeatedly relied on short-term funding extensions to keep the government operating since October.

+They were finally able to break the logjam this month, splitting up the bills into two packages.
+But the rollout of the second package was delayed until early Thursday by disputes over funding for the Department of Homeland Security.

 Republicans and Democrats both claimed victories in the package.